-I'm TJ Waterfall, and I'm a plant-based human biologist (BSc), psychologist (BSc), and nutritionist (MSc).
-Thanks for visiting Meat Free Fitness - I hope you find some interesting and insightful information here to help you on your meat-free journey!
+I'm TJ Waterfall, and I'm a plant-based human biologist (BSc) and nutritionist (MSc).
+Thanks for visiting Meat Free Fitness - I hope you find lots of useful information here to help you on your meat-free journey!

 Why I Set Up Meat Free Fitness

 When I became vegetarian in 2013, and began restricting eggs and dairy in 2014, I found that all the concerns I previously had about taste, protein, and fitness were completely unfounded...
 I've since eaten some of the best food I've ever tasted, and I'm feeling the healthiest, strongest, and fittest I've ever felt.
 My only regret was not giving up eating meat sooner!
 So I decided to set up Instagram and Twitter accounts to show how easy it is to get fit and eat amazing food without eating meat.
 And I created Meat Free Fitness to provide more in-depth information about the nutrition behind a healthy and varied plant-based diet.